What is autism spectrum disorder and how common is it?

 Autistic people also tend to engage in repetitive behaviour and routines.
 For example, they “may want to always travel the same way to and from school or work, or eat exactly the same food for breakfast”.

-Many autistic people spectrum disorder also experience over or under-sensitivity to sounds, touch, tastes, smells, light, colours, temperatures or pain.
+Many autistic people also experience over or under-sensitivity to sounds, touch, tastes, smells, light, colours, temperatures or pain.

-Autism also affects a person’s cognitive abilities, with around 70 per cent of children having a non-verbal IQ of 70 or below, with 100 considered the average.

 How can autistic people be supported?